Frequently Asked Questions

 Which committees does Congressman Lipinski serve on?

-In the 112th Congress, Congressman Lipinski serves on two committees and a number of subcommittees.
-He is the ranking member of the Science, Space, and Technology Committee's Subcommittee on Research and Science Education.
+In the 114th Congress, Congressman Lipinski serves on two committees and a number of subcommittees.
+He is the ranking member of the Science, Space, and Technology Committee's Subcommittee on Research and Technology.
 Congressman Lipinski is the most-senior Chicago-area member on the important Transportation & Infrastructure Committee.
 Click here for a full list of Congressman Lipinski's committee assignments.